-I am doing this blog (the entire blog, not just this particular post) with real little understanding of the potentialities of WordPress.
+I’M DOING THIS BLOGSITE with real little understanding of the potentialities of WordPress.
 I have Lisa Sabin-Wilson’s WordPress For Dummies book, which has its plusses.
 I also have George Plumley’s WordPress 24-Hour Trainer, which is similar but addresses some issues better than the Dummies book.

 I also refer to the many WordPress instruction pages online.

 Between the three, I have learned a little . . .